lch2223lch-cyber/docs-sqlacc/docs/usage/myinvois/mandatory-fields.md

     ![batch-tin-lookup-2](../../../static/img/myinvois/guide/batch-tin-lookup-2.png)

-3. In the **Tin Lookup** window, you will be able to view all of your customers details such as *Old BRN, New BRN, TIN* and etc. Click on the **🔍** to do a quick lookup on the missing fields, when you are done, click **Save** to apply.
+3. In the **Tin Lookup** window, you will be able to view all of your customers / suppliers details such as *Old BRN, New BRN, TIN* and etc. Click on the **🔍** to do a quick lookup on the missing fields, when you are done, click **Save** to apply.

     ![batch-tin-lookup-3](../../../static/img/myinvois/guide/batch-tin-lookup-3.png)